-When the temperatures drop, there’s plenty to do indoors.
+There’s plenty to do indoors in Cardiff, so you'll enjoy your break to the Welsh capital even in the winter months.
 Why not explore the St David’s Shopping Centre, the Victorian Arcades – or one of the museums during the day, before heading out for a meal or a gig in the evening?

 The Welsh capital has so much to offer visitors, with many attractions and sights within walking distance of Cardiff Central station.
 History fans will love exploring the famous medieval Cardiff Castle, while culture vultures will find a visit to Chapter Arts Centre well worth their time.
 No matter what the reason for your visit, you’ll find plenty to enjoy, from walks along the waterfront to gigs, concerts and great food and drink.